ManticoreGamesInc/platform-documentation/src/tutorials/first_game_br.md

 ### Change the Colors

-Inside the Hierarchy, navigate to the **Geo** group that is inside the ClientContext of the **Helper_Plane**.
-There are three components that make up the airplane.
-One at a time, select a component and change the **Color Override** property inside the **Properties** window.
+In the Hierarchy, navigate to the **Geo** group that is inside the ClientContext of the **Helper_Plane**.
+There are three objects that make up the airplane.
+One at a time, select an object and change the **Color Override** property inside the **Properties** window.

 ![!Plane Color](../img/FrameworksBR/FrameworksBR_HelperPlaneColor.png){: .center loading="lazy" }

 ### Add a Decal

-You can continue customizing the airplane by using decals.
-Decals can be used to display a graphic on a surface.
+You can continue customizing the airplane by adding decals.
+Decals display graphics on a surface.

 1. Inside the **Core Content** window, find the **Art Objects** category and **Decals** subcategory.
 2. Drag and drop the **Decal Military Symbols 01** decal into the **Geo** group within the Hierarchy.